marcocharlie/flask-example-app/README.md

 The application is structured as follows:

-- An internal app wich contains:
+- A main app wich contains:
     - a Flask HTTP api route providing a JSON response
     - a config file (providing DB access credentials)
     - internal utils doing the dirty work